hrissan/crablib/README.md

 # repeating timers

 Crab does not have repeating timers, you just call once() in timer callback if you need to.
-Now this leads to timer creep (less than requested average ticks per second), this will be addressed in future by advancing timer clock relative to previous value, instead of `now()`, if `once()` called from callback.

 Arguably this design leads to less logic in application components, than more common approach with `repeat()`, then `cancel()` when timer is no more needed.

+This design (together with rounding up runloop sleep time) leads to timer creep (less than requested average ticks per second), This can be addressed by advancing timer clock relative to previous value, instead of `now()`, if `once()` called from callback.
+The problem with stable timers, though, that they tend to stress system, if set to low value.
+I prefer to use `Timer` as a signalling mechanism only.
+If I need to measure time, use clock.

-You can of course `cancel()` or destroy crab timer any time you wish.
+You can of course `cancel()` or destroy crab timer any time you wish, and use `is_set` in an application logic.

 # Memory efficiency

 Crab uses intrusive lists to track objects to minimize allocations.

-Timers must be sorted, so crab used skip list implementation for some time, until it was benchmarked and found to be 4x slower than std::set :).

-Probably, an intrusive tree must be used instead.
+Timers must be sorted, so they use intrusive binary heap.

+Crab stored timers in skip list for years, then in `std::set`.
+Benchmarks show that heap is 4x faster than `std::set` which is 2x faster than skiplist.
+There is rumors that 8-way heap is even faster, may be I should look into it.

 # syscall efficiency